Carnival to resume cruises in summer when virus order ends

 Carnival Cruise Line said ships will not be cruising from Alaska, Hawaii and Australia through Aug.
 31.

 The State Department began warning against cruise travel on March 8, and the CDC issued a no-sail order on March 14, which was extended and set to expire on July 24.
-The order prompted several countries to reject cruise ships suspected of carrying infected passengers and crew members, stranding some ships at sea for weeks.
+The order prompted several countries, including some in the Caribbean, to reject cruise ships suspected of carrying infected passengers and crew members, stranding some ships at sea for weeks.

 Many cruise ships had outbreaks at sea, with some passengers and crew members dying on board or after disembarking from international trips.